Compare 2,691 Savings Accounts

 Loading...

 A savings account is a deposit account kept at a financial institution that guarantees your principal and pays interest.
-If you want to save money and earn a competitive annual percentage yield (APY), we've identified a number of different savings accounts that are currently offering yields of about !TopRateSavingAccounts!, which might be an ideal place for you to stash your hard-earned cash.
-While savings account rates at large traditional banks typically stay close to zero, some online banks offer rates higher than the average rate of !AvgRateSavingAccounts! our research has identified.
-We've done the heavy lifting and sifted through the thousands of banks around the country to bring you the savings accounts offering some of the best features and highest APYs for April 2024.
+Suppose you want to save money and earn a competitive annual percentage yield (APY), in that case, we've identified a number of the highest-yielding savings accounts that are currently offering yields as high as 6.23%, which might be an ideal place for you to stash your hard-earned cash.
+While savings account rates at large traditional banks typically stay close to zero, some online banks offer rates higher than the average rate of 1.37% our research has identified.
+We've done the heavy lifting and sifted through the thousands of banks around the country to bring you the best savings accounts offering some of the best features and highest APYs for November 2024.

 What is a savings account?